 The Library now provides access to the majority of journals published by Wiley Blackwell through a new model called Article Select.
 Instead of paying prohibitive journal subscription fees up front, we now pay per article used.
 The Library has created a page with more information and instructions on how to download the article and then upload it to Blackboard.

 Each semester IT offers introductory, advanced, and/or refresher training sessions for Blackboard.
 To view the schedule and to register, please visit the Training web page.
 Additionally, IT offers one-on-one sessions.
 Please contact Jennifer Snow for more information.

-You may download a pdf with Quick Tips on Getting Started using Blackboard 9.1.
+You may download a pdf to help you get started: Getting Started using Blackboard: Quick Tips.